-Almost all legal issues having to do with federal taxes are resolved in the U.S. Tax Court, which has at least one courthouse in every state, and several courthouses in each of the larger states.
-This means that there is almost certainly a tax court in, or within a reasonable distance of, Farmington, Michigan.
+Almost all legal contentions having to do with federal taxes are resolved in the U.S. Tax Court, which has at least one courthouse in every state, and many courthouses in each of the larger states.
+This means that there is almost certainly a tax court in, or within a reasonable distance of, Farmington, New Mexico.

-Do I Need a Farmington, Michigan Tax Attorney?
+Do I Need a Farmington, New Mexico Tax Attorney?

 As mentioned earlier, federal law lets some non-attorneys practice before U.S. Tax Courts.
 But tax law can be extremely complex, and the practice of this area of law is highly specialized - so much so that most lawyers who practice tax law do not practice in any other field.

 If you have to go to tax court for whatever reason, you should almost certainly speak with a brilliant tax attorney in Farmington, New Mexico.
 Even though some non-lawyers are technically permitted to represent you in tax court, there are distinct advantages to hiring a lawyer, even if a non-attorney can provide you with competent representation.
 The main advantage is the fact that all attorneys are tightly regulated by their state bar associations, and if they botch your case, you may have more legal recourse against an attorney than you would against a non-attorney.